Weather Warnings - Flood Warning - De Grey River Catchment

 Final Flood Warning for the De Grey River Catchment

 Issued at 10:46 am WST on Monday 24 April 2017

 Australian Government Bureau of Meteorology, Western Australia

-The Nullagine River at Tumbinna Pool is above the minor flood level and falling
+The Oakover River at Ripon Hills Road remains above the minor flood level (1.5

 De Grey River:

-The De Grey River at Coolenar Pool is currently at 1.87 metres and steady.
-The
+The De Grey River at Coolenar Pool peaked at 3.65 metres (below the minor

 Flood Safety Advice:

 DFES advises people and communities to be aware that flooding is possible and